kgisl/makesite/content/blog/2021-04-02-cokreating-geniuses.md

 ## co-Kreating Geniuses

-Let me ask you this question (I want you to seriously give it a thought before you answer it, alright?): Do you think you are a genius?
+Let me ask you this question (give it a serious thought before you answer it, alright?): Do you think you are a genius?
 Regardless of what your response might have been, the right answer to that question is: OF COURSE, YES - You are a GENIUS!

 Not only do I sincerely believe that you are a GENIUS, but I will go one step further: I believe you are a GENIUS and the world needs your UNIQUE contribution.
 And it is about time *you* start believing that as well!